ZdenekPrikryl/seminar-git/README.md

-# Seminář Git a GitHub  CCCCCCC
+# Seminář Git a GitHub